vincentbernat/pulumi-take1/README.md

 ## Shell

-Use `nix-shell` to enter the appropriate environment.
+Use `nix develop -c $SHELL` to enter the appropriate environment.
+You need to have Flakes support for this to work.

 ## Setup